-K05 - Physical barriers which prevent sea lamprey reaching their spawning grounds have been a pressure on many populations throughout their range.
+K05 - Physical barriers which prevent river lamprey reaching their spawning grounds have been a pressure on many populations throughout their range.
 These barriers may also act synergistically with water quality problems such as increased sediment and nutrient load.
 Impoundments behind structures may lead to increased deposition of fine sediment on gravels and dissolved oxygen sags due to a lack of turbulent flow.
-In some areas fish passes have been added to barrier structures, however, these tend to be focused on increasing turbulent flows for the passage of salmonid species and are not suited to the passage of sea lamprey which generally require lower flow velocities.
+In some areas fish passes have been added to barrier structures, however, these tend to be focused on increasing turbulent flows for the passage of salmonid species and are not suited to the passage of river lamprey which generally require lower flow velocities.

-KO5 - Although new barriers are unlikely to be built within river systems used by sea lamprey, the modification of existing structures by the addition of fish passes to facilitate the passage of fish (typically highly unsuitable for lamprey species), may hinder the removal / decommissioning of these structures.
-Such investment will allow the impact of these structures to be perpetuated KO4 - Sea lamprey require clean, well oxygenated gravels for spawning and silt substrates for ammocoetes.
-Changes to the hydrological regime may increase deposition rates of fine sediment on gravels, increase the resistance of structures to passage by sea lamprey and lead to stranding of ammocoetes during low flows.
-In addition river engineering works may increase spate flows within the catchment which may result in both adult and juvenile sea lamprey being washed out of areas of favourable habitat within the river system.
+K05 - Although new barriers are unlikely to be built within river systems used by river lamprey, the modification of existing structures by the addition of fish passes to facilitate the passage of fish (typically highly unsuitable for lamprey species), may hinder the removal / decommissioning of these structures.
+Such investment will allow the impact of these structures on river habitats and associated impacts on lamprey to be perpetuated.

+KO4 - River lamprey require clean, well oxygenated gravels for spawning and silt substrates for ammocoetes.
+Changes to the hydrological regime may increase deposition rates of fine sediment on gravels, increase the resistance of structures to passage by river lamprey and lead to stranding of ammocoetes during low flows.
+In addition river engineering works may increase the velocity of spate flows within the catchment which may result in both adult and juvenile river lamprey being washed out of areas of favourable habitat within the river system.
 If low flows are maintained over long periods of time, elevated water temperatures, deoxygenation, siltation and bed armouring may become evident.
 Conversely very high flows may scour gravel spawning beds and deposited eggs or silt substrates for ammocoetes.

-K04 - increased pressure on water supplies for drinking water and agricultural irrigation may lead to increased abstraction and lower flows within the channel.
-Increased channel engineering and flow modification for flood risk management may continue to degrade the complex habitat mosaic required for sea lamprey to complete their lifecycle.
+KO4 - Increased pressure on water supplies for drinking water and agricultural irrigation may lead to increased abstraction and lower flows within the channel.
+Increased channel engineering and flow modification for flood risk management may continue to degrade the complex habitat mosaic required for lamprey to complete their lifecycle.